DigiManu/RuledGeometries/README.md

 # RuledGeometries
-Reverse Engineering Algorithm for Cutting  of Ruled Geometries by Wire
+Reverse Engineering Algorithm for Wire Cutting  of Ruled Geometries (expressed in triangular mesh format)